 FORT HUNTER LIGGETT, Calif. --

-FORT HUNTER LIGGETT, Calif. – U.S. Marines and Sailors with the 13th Marine Expeditionary Unit began a Realistic Urban Training (RUT) Exercise aboard Fort Hunter Liggett, Aug.
-31, 2015, as part of the pre-deployment training package for their upcoming deployment to the Western Pacific in early 2016.
+U.S. Navy Corpsmen with the Shock Trauma Platoon assigned to Combat Logistics Battalion 13, the logistics combat element of the 13th Marine Expeditionary Unit, practiced handling injured personnel delivered to an airfield during Realistic Urban Training (RUT) Exercise at Fort Hunter Liggett, California, Sept.
+2, 2015, as part of pre-deployment training for their upcoming deployment to the Western Pacific and Central Command areas of operation.

 “When there are injured Marines coming back on birds you’ve got to get them into care quick, and that’s where we come in,” said Petty Officer 1st Class Matthew Porzio, a Corpsman with CLB-13 and Leading Petty Officer for the STP.